Hardened Guest Images

 - Unsigned kernel modules can be loaded, giving arbitrary code full ring-0 access to TEE-protected memory.

-With tdx-image-base, the dm-verity root hash is baked into the kernel command line and measured by TDX.
+With cvm-images, the dm-verity root hash is baked into the kernel command line and measured by TDX.
 A remote verifier can check the RTMR values against the expected hash and confirm the VM is running exactly the code in the repository.

 What Is in the Image